NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --yaw <double>
     Camera yaw angle, in degrees.
 See :numref:`sat_sim_roll_pitch_yaw` for  details.

+--velocity <double>
+    Satellite velocity, in meters per second.
+Used for modeling jitter.
+A value of around 8000 m/s is typical for a satellite like SkySat in Sun-synchronous orbit (90 minute period) at an altitude of about 450 km.
+For WorldView, the velocity is around 7500 m/s, with a higher altitude and longer period.

+--horizontal-uncertainty <float, float, float>
+    Camera horizontal uncertainty on the ground, in meters, at nadir orientation.
+Specify as three numbers, used for roll, pitch, and yaw.
+The angular uncertainty in the camera orientation for each of these angles is found as ``tan(angular_uncertainty) = horizontal_uncertainty /
+    satellite_elevation_above_datum``, then converted to degrees.
+See
+    :numref:`sat_sim_jitter_model` for details.

+--jitter-frequency <float>
+    Jitter frequency, in Hz.
+Used for modeling jitter (satellite vibration).
+The jitter amplitude will be the angular horizontal uncertainty (see ``--horizontal-uncertainty``.

 --no-images
     Create only cameras, and no images.
 Cannot be used with ``--camera-list``.